AzureAD/microsoft-authentication-library-for-js/lib/msal-node/apiReview/msal-node.api.md

 export { ClientConfigurationErrorMessage }

-// Warning: (ae-missing-release-tag) "ClientCredentialClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class ClientCredentialClient extends BaseClient {
     constructor(configuration: ClientConfiguration, appTokenProvider?: IAppTokenProvider);
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireToken(request: CommonClientCredentialRequest): Promise<AuthenticationResult | null>;
+    acquireToken(request: CommonClientCredentialRequest): Promise<AuthenticationResult | null>;
     getCachedAuthenticationResult(request: CommonClientCredentialRequest, config: ClientConfiguration | ManagedIdentityConfiguration, cryptoUtils: ICrypto, authority: Authority, cacheManager: CacheManager, serverTelemetryManager?: ServerTelemetryManager | null): Promise<[AuthenticationResult | null, CacheOutcome]>;
 }